A METHOD FOR GROWTH

 To maintain a strong student-teacher relationship, students participate in the 7 Habits Council and also participate in the creation of class rules and rubrics.
 They are urged to speak up in class, reflecting on their own progress.

 We place artistic value on the same scale as intellect and academia.
-The main event of the year is a musical play where most of the students show their abilities in English, performance, singing, dancing, and speaking on stage with commitment and enthusiasm that rivals a Broadway play.
+The main event of the year is a musical play where students show their abilities in English, performance, singing, dancing, and speaking on stage, displaying commitment and enthusiasm that rivals Broadway.

 From grade 8 onwards, high school students may choose up to six hours per semester from a catalogue of elective courses that allows them to earn extra high school credits.
 Courses are designed to introduce students to activities they may never have considered, giving them new life skills.
 They also provide an introduction to Cambridge electives such as Music, Theater, Art & Design, Technology & Design, Business, Nutrition, Physical Education, Psychology and more.